 Term Acronym (if appl.)
-Description Performance Measurement Planning and management system which sets goals and measures accomplishments for the provision of services; establishes specific planned service levels for each major service and monitors the degree of success of achieving those levels Pipe Reserve Fund Provides for transfers to a Stormwater Pipe Reserve Fund that is used to fund the capital projects as well as providing for the future pipe replacement needs Place of Religious Assembly PRA Specifically designed structure or consecrated space where individuals or a group of people perform acts of devotion or veneration; Property recognized as such by MPAC Pre-Authorized Tax Payment Program PTP Automatically withdraws taxes from a customer's bank account PRESTO Cashless payment system for Transit within the GTA Procurement/ Purchasing Card PCard Type of commercial card that allows staff to purchase goods and services that staff would otherwise purchase as a low value acquisition (LVA) and request reimbursement Program Work of a department and each separate departmental function identified in the current budget; includes functional services provided in Non-Departmental Property A parcel or multiple parcels as classified by the MPAC and assigned an Assessment Roll Number(s) Provincial Offences Act POA Provincial statute that sets out procedures for the prosecution of offences under other provincial statutes and regulations and municipal by-laws; through a Memorandum of Understanding, municipalities in Ontario are now responsible for the administration and prosecution of provincial offences, including infractions under the Highway Traffic Act, Liquor Licence Act, etc. Public Sector Accounting Board PSAB Independent accounting body with the authority to set accounting standards for the public sector Public Transit Infrastructure Fund - PTIF (II) PTIF (III) modernization of new and existing public transit infrastru For phase I, the federal government is providing 50 per or projects, while the City will cover the remaining costs.
-Pr modernization of new and existing public transit infrastructure For phase I, the federal government is providing 50 per cent of funding for PTIF-eligible projects, while the City will cover the remaining costs.
-Projects include the acquisition of new buses, upgrades to transit equipment and facilities, technology, cycling lane construction and park trail improvements Ratepayers People who pay taxes to the municipal corporation
+Description Performance Measurement Planning and management system which sets goals and measures accomplishments for the provision of services; establishes specific planned service levels for each major service and monitors the degree of success of achieving those levels Pipe Reserve Fund Provides for transfers to a Stormwater Pipe Reserve Fund that is used to fund the capital projects as well as providing for the future pipe replacement needs Place of Religious Assembly PRA Specifically designed structure or consecrated space where individuals or a group of people perform acts of devotion or veneration; Property recognized as such by MPAC Pre-Authorized Tax Payment Program PTP Automatically withdraws taxes from a customer's bank account PRESTO Cashless payment system for Transit within the GTA Procurement/ Purchasing Card PCard Type of commercial card that allows staff to purchase goods and services that staff would otherwise purchase as a low value acquisition (LVA) and request reimbursement Program Work of a department and each separate departmental function identified in the current budget; includes functional services provided in Non-Departmental Property A parcel or multiple parcels as classified by the MPAC and assigned an Assessment Roll Number(s) Provincial Offences Act POA Provincial statute that sets out procedures for the prosecution of offences under other provincial statutes and regulations and municipal by-laws; through a Memorandum of Understanding, municipalities in Ontario are now responsible for the administration and prosecution of provincial offences, including infractions under the Highway Traffic Act, Liquor Licence Act, etc. Public Sector Accounting Board PSAB Independent accounting body with the authority to set accounting standards for the public sector Federal grant program designed to promote the rehabilitation, optimization and modernization of new and existing public transit infrastructure Public Transit Infrastructure Fund - Phase One PTIF (I) PTIF (II) For phase I, the federal government is providing 50 per cent of funding for PTIF-eligible projects, while the City will cover the remaining costs.
+Projects include the acquisition of new buses, upgrades to transit equipment and facilities, technology, cycling lane construction and park trail improvements Phase II has been recently announced (details pending) Ratepayers People who pay taxes to the municipal corporation